-Every day, the global financial system fails nearly two billion people.
+Every day, the global financial system fails 1.6 billion people.
 They are predominantly low-income small business owners, smallholder farmers, and women – the people who are most impacted by climate change.

 As the climate changes, rural populations are much more vulnerable to poverty, food security challenges, and forced migration.
 Accion works to equip low-income people with responsible financial solutions and new skills so they can build resilience to climate shocks and adapt to changing conditions.